 These guys aren’t messing around.
-Not only do they strong arm potential pathogens but they also have the ability to kill those that may already be present.
-Additionally, Trichoderma reduces Pythium, Fusarium and Rhizoctonia.
+Not only do they strong-arm potential pathogens but they also can kill those that may already be present.
+Additionally, Trichoderma reduces Pythium, Fusarium, and Rhizoctonia.
 These enzymes attack harmful soil bacteria and fungi.
-They wrap themselves around the harmful fungi, releasing these enzymes that then dissolve the invaders cell wall.
+They wrap themselves around the harmful fungi, releasing these enzymes that then dissolve the invader's cell wall.
 Think of how a snake’s saliva breaks down its prey after it has swallowed it whole.
 Yeah, kinda like that.
 The sexy action term for it is “microbe parasitism.”

 Who Are These Fungi?

-There are four different species of trichoderma- harziamum, viride, longibrachiatum and reesei.
-Each of these have defining characteristics and qualities but mainly are separated by what they eat.
+There are four different species of Trichoderma: harzianum, viride, longibrachiatum, and reesei.
+Each of these has defining characteristics and qualities but mainly are separated by what they eat.

-Trichoderma harziamum is the most commonly known species of this beneficial fungi.
+Trichoderma harzianum is the most commonly known species of this beneficial fungi.
 It likes to hang out in temperatures between 86 to 98.6 degrees Fahrenheit.
-It is used as a fungicide and a biocontrol for a number of different fungal pathogens.
+It is used as a fungicide and a biocontrol for several different fungal pathogens.

-Although beneficial in your soil, those that have lymphoma or have recently had a bone marrow transplant should fear this strain like the plague because it has been known to colonize in recovering patients….
+Although beneficial in your soil, those that have lymphoma or have recently had a bone marrow transplant should fear this strain like the plague because it has been known to colonize recovering patients.

-In addition to eating cellulose, Trichoderma reese excretes antibiotics for the plants.
+In addition to eating cellulose, Trichoderma reesei excretes antibiotics for the plants.
 These antibiotics trigger the resistance response within the plant to help it to fight off fungal pathogens.

 You can find Trichoderma organically in nature in native soils on nearly every continent of the world.
 They can be found in soils of varying temperatures but thrive between 77 and 104 degrees Fahrenheit.
 Outside those temperatures, the fungi begin to lag or die off.

-Just like we are responsible for salt build up and alkaline soils, we are killing off these beneficial bacteria with mining, construction, pesticides, drought, flooding, and extreme heat waves.
+Just like we are responsible for salt build-up and alkaline soils, we are killing off these beneficial bacteria with mining, construction, pesticides, drought, flooding, and extreme heat waves.
 We now find ourselves having to add it back to our soils instead of benefiting from its naturally occurring colonies.
-Just one more reason to give a shit about environmental practices, and how your food is grown…..
+Just one more reason to care about environmental practices, and how your food is grown.

 Increase Yields and Plant Health

-In addition to helping your plants keep themselves healthy and fight off diseases, Trichoderma also help increase nutrient uptake, increase growth, increase yield and increase the amount of seeds they are able to germinate.
+In addition to helping your plants keep themselves healthy and fight off diseases, Trichoderma also helps increase nutrient uptake, increase growth, increase yield and increase the number of seeds they can germinate.

 Trichoderma and Other Microbes

-Trichoderma work well with other microbes, buddying up with anything that is going to increase the health of its rhizosphere.
-It will literally melt any pathogenic fungi causing ZERO negative effects.
+Trichoderma works well with other microbes, buddying up with anything that is going to increase the health of its rhizosphere.
+It will melt any pathogenic fungi causing ZERO negative effects.

 Scotty Real is a believer in combining Mycorrhizae with Trichoderma for even more stellar results.
-So while Mycorrhizae extend the root system, mining the soil for life-sustaining molecules, Trichoderma protect against and even kill off the bad guys.
+So while Mycorrhizae extend the root system, mining the soil for life-sustaining molecules, Trichoderma protects against and even kills off the bad guys.
 Both of these improve the health and overall vigor of the plant.

 Biopriming with Trichoderma